Hearing Loop Assessment Scheme

 ISCE Supporting Members and ISCE Fellow, Member, Senior Technician and Technician grades have joined the Hearing Loop Assessment Schemes to provide hearing loop system testing for non-working hearing loop systems.

-ISCE members who are registered on the Hearing Loop Assessment Scheme, are competent and trained in the latest techniques and practices and have passed one ISCE Hearing Loop Systems training course, have evidence of three recent successful Hearing Loop System installations, with confirmation by the client of satisfaction, or are former members of BSI committee EPL100–1 (the BS 7594 committee) or TC29 MT20 or former or current members of TC29 WG22 (the IEC committees).
+ISCE members who are accredited and registered on the Hearing Loop Assessment Scheme, are competent and trained in the latest techniques and practices and have passed one ISCE Hearing Loop Systems training course, have evidence of three recent successful Hearing Loop System installations, with confirmation by the client of satisfaction, or are former members of BSI committee EPL100–1 (the BS 7594 committee) or TC29 MT20 or former or current members of TC29 WG22 (the IEC committees).

 Assessment & Results Forms